-PY 213B First Aid and CPR
+PY 213B First Aid & CPR

-This course examines standard first aid and prevention of accidents, first aid for injuries and disorders, and CPR skills and techniques for adults, children, and infants.
-American Heart Association standards are used.
+This course teaches standard first aid and prevention of accidents; first aid for injuries and disorders,; CPR skills and techniques for adults, children, and infants; and the proper use of defibrillator.
+This course can prepare students to successfully pass an official certification test.
 This is a three credit hour course.